19 April 2025

 The lessons of history

-If Leto becomes the system to break it, the Bene Gesserit show what happens to designers inside their own maze.
-In Heretics of Dune and Chapterhouse: Dune, the Sisterhood faces consequences it did not foresee.
+If Leto becomes the system to break it, the Bene Gesserit show what happens to designers trapped inside their own maze.
+In Heretics of Dune and Chapterhouse: Dune, the Sisterhood faces the cosmic consequences they did not foresee.

-Their breeding program does not give them a controllable Kwisatz Haderach.
-It produces Paul and Leto II, who break the board.
-After Leto’s reign, they confront the Honored Matres, a violent order descended from Scattering lineages, part Bene Gesserit and part Fish Speaker inheritance.
+Their 10,000-year breeding program does not give them a controllable Kwisatz Haderach.
+It produces Paul and Leto II, who break the board entirely.
+After Leto’s reign, they confront the Honored Matres, a violent, sexually dominant order descended from Scattering lineages, a dark mirror of the Bene Gesserit and Fish Speaker inheritance combined.

 Deconstructing Heroism in Dune Messiah